vipulnaik/diet-exercise-health/events/2024/2024-04-03-dental-cleaning.md

 ### Greater saliva production

+NOTE: See the later [Internet research](#internet-research) section and the [associated section from the next dental cleaning](2024-10-09-dental-cleaning.md#discussion-of-excess-saliva-production) for more on the mechanism causing the excess salivation.
+The TL;DR is that this is likely due to keeping my mouth open too wide for too long without breaks.

 The night of the cleaning (2024-04-03), I had some drool, which I don't usually have.
 The next day (2024-04-04), around 2 PM (shortly after having a long 2-hour meeting where I talked for a large